 - You have reached your 14th birthday and are registering as required

 Generally, you must be physically present in the United States to renew a green card.
 If you're outside the United States, you can likely use an expired green card to board a transportation carrier to return to the United States as long as your departure date was less than one year ago.
 Check with your airline or other carrier.
-If they will not board you, you may need to file Form I-131A, Application for Travel Document (Carrier Documentation), to obtain temporary travel documentation for the purpose of boarding a transportation carrier and returning to the United States.
+If they will not board you, you may need to file Form I-131A, Application for Carrier Documentation, to obtain temporary travel documentation for the purpose of boarding a transportation carrier and returning to the United States.

 Do not use Form I-90 to renew a conditional green card.
 Certain individuals who obtained permanent residence through marriage may have a two-year conditional green card.
 You must file Form I-751, Petition to Remove the Conditions on Residence.